-- 18.1 By signing the application for registration, a student undertakes, inter alia, to do his/her examinations online and to provide the necessary equipment for this purpose, i.e. a computer or laptop, including provision of data and internet access.
-The use of other devices (cellphone or tablets) for online assessment is discouraged as the University will not be liable for any challenges with these devices. - 18.2 A student will not be admitted to an examination in a module unless he or she - a) is registered at the university for tuition in that module for the particular academic year andperiod; and - b) has satisfactorily completed all the requirements for admission to the examination asprescribed by Senate.
+- 18.1 By signing the application for registration, a student undertakes, inter alia, to do his or her examinations online and to provide the necessary equipment for this purpose, that is, a computer or laptop, including provision of data and internet access.
+The use of other devices (cellphone or tablets) for online assessment is discouraged as the university will not be liable for any challenges experienced with these devices. - 18.2 A student will not be admitted to an examination in a module unless he or she - a) is registered at the university for tuition in that module for the particular academic year and period; and - b) has satisfactorily completed all the requirements for admission to the examination as prescribed by Senate and as set out in the tutorial letters.